 Unlike in Europe, the public toilets in our malls and MRT stations are mostly free, and even the paid ones in some markets ask for only 20 cents at most.
 I’m not aware of any hostels or hotels that let non-guests use a shower for a fee; however, there is one place close to the city where you can freshen up for nothing.

 You can visit the Singapore Sports Hub (nearest MRT station: Stadium) which has changing rooms that are free, even if you’re not using the facilities.
-It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) when you made the journey, though.
-While you’ll need only your own towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff with.
+It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) after making the journey, though.
+While you’ll need only your towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff.

-There are free changing rooms and shower stalls on the beaches of Sentosa and East Coast Park too but trust me when I say you don’t want to deal with wet sand.
+There are free changing rooms and shower stalls on the beaches of Sentosa and East Coast Park too.
+Just prepare lots of baby powder to get rid of the wet sand.